petergoldstein/dalli/README.md

 Dalli is **NOT** 100% API compatible with memcache-client.
 If you have code which uses the MemCache API directly, it will likely need small tweaks.
 Method parameters and return values changed slightly.
 See Upgrade.md for more detail.

-I've removed support for key namespaces and automatic pruning of keys longer than 250 characters.
-ActiveSupport::Cache implements these features so there is little need for Dalli to reinvent them.

 By default, Dalli is thread-safe.
 Disable thread-safety at your own peril.

 Note that Dalli does not require ActiveSupport or Rails.
 You can safely use it in your own Ruby projects.